Berkeley-MDes/tdf-fa23-CD3-github/README.md

 ### Assessment & Reflections

 Since our group formation and the start of our work sessions in the past week, I've been exposed to numerous inspiring ideas about creating projects involving hardware, a domain I had never worked with before.
 For instance, when hearing about the animal enrichment prototype, I realized that even though I worked on this topic before, I hadn't explored related projects or concepts integrating electronics, especially those that are responsive.

 Similarly, within my group project, I was pleasantly surprised by one of my teammates' adeptness in building wearables, which she found to be a relatively straightforward and easy process.
 Given the tools at our disposal, it seems more important to generate innovative ideas and figure out the assembly process into a unique creation, once we've grasped the basics.

 This approach differs significantly from my prior experiences, which often started with careful planning in advance.
 In this entirely new area, I found the importance of early and extensive experimentation.
 Collaborating with my team has been enjoyable, and I've gained many insights by looking through impressive projects by others.

 ### Speculations

+I wonder how to build a more complex hardware-enabled digital ecosystem and the differences from the Photon 2 development board and other materials in the kit.

 ---